ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 Danaa'd, the Arbiter of the Immaculate Complaint, is the Immaculate Dragon of water.
-She is frequently depicted as a dark-haired woman in a breasplate, carrying either a sword or a spear.
+She is frequently depicted as a dark-haired woman in a breasplate, carrying either a sword or trident.
 In her warrior aspect, she is sometimes presented with a long, curling tongue, claws, and black skin; this figure is often called _Vengeant Daana'd_.
 In her aspect as an arbiter and judge, she is often depicted blindfolded and strangling a serpent, which is said to represent